-A North Dakota non-solicitation agreement is a legal contract that establishes preventative measures against an individual engaging with employees of a business entity.
+A North Dakota non-solicitation agreement is a legal contract that prevents an individual from engaging professionally with the employees of a business entity.
 This prohibition can be applied when purchasing a business or when an employer hires a new employee.

-After an employee leaves their job, an NCA will stop them from taking their former co-workers with them to start a new business or join an existing entity.
+After an employee leaves their job, a non-solicitation contract will stop them from taking their former co-workers with them to start or join another business.
 In a similar fashion, the seller of a business will be barred from taking any of their former personnel.
-This enables the protected party to avoid suffering a competitive disadvantage due to losing a number of important staff members.
+The form will describe which employees are off-limits, how long the non-solicitation period will last, and whether there will be any time or geographical limits.

 - Statutes: Not covered by state statutes.

 - Legally Enforceable?: Yes, NSAs are enforceable but only to protect a business’s employees (Warner & Co. v.
-Solberg, 634 N.W.2d 65 (N.D.
-2001)).
-State law and common law do not cover non-compete agreements and non-solicitation agreements aimed at preventing engagement with an entity’s clients, customers, and other contacts.
+Solberg, 634 N.W.2d 65 (2001)).
+Statutes and common law have not addressed non-solicitation agreements that protect an entity’s clients or customers.

 Related Forms (2)